SillyTavern/SillyTavern-DiscordRichPresence-UI/README.md

 ## How to use

+0. Make sure the server plugin is up and running.
 1. Install using a built-in extensions installer from the following URL: https://github.com/Cohee1207/SillyTavern-DiscordRichPresence-UI
 2. In the extensions panel, find "Discord Rich Presence" and tick the "Display active character name in Discord" box.
 3. Start chatting!